Sign In / Sign Out

 Nancy Gray earned her PhD in Design, Environment, and the Arts and her Master of Science in Design Degree (Industrial Design) from Arizona State University and her Bachelor of Arts Degree from Valparaiso University.
 Her primary research centers on exploring how creative design endeavors by both volitional (non-professional) and vocational designers contribute to firm performance, cultural vibrancy, and individual well-being.
 Her managerial and practice implications offer specific suggestions for building and nurturing people in their design endeavors, how this benefits the firm, and the thresholds for engagement.
 Other ongoing research offers firms a means for understanding which tangible and intangible elements combine to form a bond between a brand and their customer.
 This knowledge creates pathways to both strengthening existing brands, and building new ones.

-Thomas Hollmann is a Clinical Assistant Professor with W. P. Carey School of Business.
-Thomas' work experience spans four countries and over 10 years in Fortune 100 companies, including Black & Decker and Xerox, and as an executive at a major North American financial services company.
-His research interests include Services Science, with a focus on service innovation, and Relationship Marketing, with a particular interest in relationship outcomes (profitability, customer equity, defection, retention, satisfaction, etc.).
-Thomas has received research grants and awards from the Center for Innovation Management Studies, Xerox, IBM, and the Center for Services Leadership.
+Thomas Hollmann is a Clinical Associate Professor of Marketing and a Research Faculty fellow at the Center for Services Leadership at Arizona State University.
+Thomas' work experience spans four countries and over 10 years in Fortune 100 companies, including Black & Decker, Xerox, and as an executive at Sun Life Financial.
+His research interests include Services Science, with a focus on B2B, service analytics, and Relationship Marketing, with a particular interest in relationship outcomes (profitability, customer equity, defection, retention, satisfaction, etc.).
+His research has appeared in the Journal of the Academy of Marketing Science, the Journal of Business and Industrial Marketing and several leading marketing and services conferences.
+He has received research grants and awards from the Center for Innovation Management Studies, Xerox, IBM, and the Center for Services Leadership.
+Thomas has consulted with a range of Fortune 500 firms and he received awards for his teaching at Arizona State University and at NC State.
 Thomas earned a Ph.D. in Marketing from Arizona State University.

 Gerry Keim is a Professor of Management Department in the W. P. Carey School of Business.
 From 2004-2009 he was the Associate Dean for MBA programs where he led the Fulltime and Executive MBA programs to their first top 25 and top 15 rankings respectively.
 He also served as Associate Dean for International Programs (2009-2012) and Chair of the Management Department (2010-2014) in the WPC School of Business.